jupyter/docker-stacks/docs/using/custom-images.md

-# Building custom set of images
+# Building a custom set of images

 This section describes how to build a custom set of images.
 It may be helpful if you need to change Ubuntu or Python version, or make a significant change to the build process itself.